Bulgasari

 Bulgasari was reported to have begun production on November 26, 1961.
 It was inspired by the legendary Korean monster of the same name and heavily influenced by Godzilla (1954).
 On an approximately ₩3.5 million budget, Bulgasari began principal photography on February 28, 1962, and wrapped on March 24.

 Bulgasari was released theatrically in South Korea on December 1, 1962.
 The film received negative reviews from critics, especially because of its unconvincing special effects, direction, and acting.
 Believed to have disappeared shortly after its release, the film is considered a significant feature in the history of South Korean cinema and one of the most sought-after lost kaiju films.
 Shin Sang-ok directed a 1985 remake of the film during his abduction in North Korea.

 Plot

-In Songdo, during the late Goryeo dynasty, an experienced martial artist named Nam Hyeong is slaughtered by traitors.
-His hatred makes him resurrected as the iron-eating monster, known as the Bulgasari, to seek revenge.
+In Songdo (present-day Kaesong), during the late Goryeo dynasty, an experienced martial artist named Nam Hyeong is slaughtered by traitors.
+His hatred causes him to resurrect as an iron-eating monster, known as the Bulgasari, to seek revenge.
 (Note: As Bulgasari is considered a lost film, this synopsis is derived from the review featured in the December 7, 1962 issue of The Chosun Ilbo and a summary at the Korean Movie Database.
 A longer synopsis is featured in the April 1962 issue of Cinefan (p.
 130), a pdf of which is also available on the Korean Movie Database.)